 Pheochromocytoma/Paraganglioma – Adrenaline-producing tumours.
 Plasma and urine catecholamines, plasma free total metanephrines, urine total metanephrines, vanillylmandelic acid (VMA)

-Pituitary/Cushings – Adrenocorticotropic hormone (ACTH), Cortisol
+Pituitary/Cushings – Adrenocorticotropic hormone (ACTH), Cortisol.

 Multiple Endocrine Neoplasia (MEN).
 Please note MEN is a group of distinct syndrome not a tumor.
 Complex area and tends to be multiple instances of some of the tumours above.
 For a breakdown of MEN types and locations, check out my MEN blog ‘Running in the Family’

 Carcinoid Heart Disease(CHD) (Hedinger syndrome) I’m not really talking directly about a tumour here but thought it would be useful to include a blood test called NT-proBNP.
-I’ve left a link to my CHD blog in the paragraph heading for those who wish to learn more about CHD in general.
+I’ve left a link to my CHD article in the paragraph heading for those who wish to learn more about CHD in general.
 For those not offered an annual Echocardiogram or are ‘non-syndromic’ there is a screening test that can give an indication of any heart issue which might then need further checks.

 The Future – Molecular Markers?